Tali'Zorah: Tali's face

 Tali's unmasked face and its potential appearance have been subject to discussion by both critics and fans.
 Video game developer for BioWare Casey Hudson, in an interview, acknowledged depictions of Tali's face as the most common fan art.
-Jordan Boughman, writing for GamesRadar, highlighted a piece of fan art that he enjoyed and which a BioWare developer had retweeted.
-Before the face was revealed, IGN's Scott Nichols ran an article about the possibility of revealing the face, concluding that fans did not just want to see her face but also "the expressions it can make, adding yet another level of emotional depth and complexity to a fan favorite character".
-GamesRadars Mikel Reparaz listed it as one of the 12 gaming mysteries he wanted solved in 2011, and hoped that it would be something unusual-looking; this sentiment was echoed by fellow GamesRadar writer Tyler Nagata, who felt that the face should be ugly.
-PC Gamer's Tom Francis also included the face in their list of 15 things he wanted to see in Mass Effect 3.
+Jordan Boughman, writing for GamesRadar+, highlighted a piece of fan art that he enjoyed and which a BioWare developer had retweeted.
+Before Tali's face was revealed, IGN's Scott Nichols concluded that fans did not just want to see her face, but also "the expressions it can make, adding yet another level of emotional depth and complexity to a fan favorite character".
+PC Gamer's Tom Francis also included the face in his list of 15 things he wanted to see in Mass Effect 3.

-Once the face was revealed, it was met with wide criticism from fans, particularly for being a stock photo (of Miss England model Hammasa Kohistani).
-GameZones Matt Liebl felt that the issue was not as big as fans had made it out to be.
-Some fans proceeded to make their own faces, such as a piece by deviantArt artist "K4ll0" that Kotakus Luke Plunkett compared favorably to the actual face.
+Early concept art depicted Tali as being hairless, with pale skin and cat-like eyes, described as "a little too alien" and potentially repellent to players, challenging their expectations.
+GamesRadar+ writers Mikel Reparaz and Tyler Nagata echoed this sentiment, feeling that her face should look unusual or unsettling, citing the game's other races.
+However, this idea was ultimately dropped in favor of an attractive, human-like appearance.
+The use of a Photoshopped stock photo (of Miss England model Hammasa Kohistani) met with wide criticism from fans, who believed it to be rushed.
+Kotaku's Luke Plunkett, describing it as a "crushing disappointment", highlighted an artwork by deviantArt artist "K4ll0" that depicted a more alien face.
+Some critics debated the significance of her appearance, with GameZone's Matt Liebl saying that "no matter what [the developers] did, it would be met with criticism".
+Fans also expressed disappointment that her face was revealed in a picture, while the romantic scene between her and Shepard was cut far shorter than other characters, and attempted to make replacement scenes to "fix" the omission.

-In the 2021 Mass Effect Legendary Edition compilation, Tali's face is changed from the original version based on the photograph of Kohistani to a unique human-like face with all-white eyes created by the developers.
+Later acknowledging the backlash, the 2021 Mass Effect Legendary Edition compilation removed the modified stock photo of Kohistani and replacing it with a unique computer-generated humanoid face with all-white eyes, while retaining her human-like appearance.
+Overall, fan reception towards the change has been positive, although it was also met with disappointment from some quarters that the developers opted to maintain her human-like appearance rather than making her appear more alien.